-This is the second article in an 8 part series on medical malpractice litigation.
+This is the second article in an 8 part series published in the Verdict law journal on medical malpractice litigation.
 In this article Susanne Raab reviews the law of informed consent1, and how it has evolved over the years.

 The Supreme Court of Canada decisions of Hopp v.
 Lepp2 and Reibl v.
 Hughes3 marked a shift in the law away from the medical paternalistic approach to informed consent toward a more patient-centered approach.

 The issue first came before the Supreme Court of Canada Hopp v.
 Lepp.
 In this case, the plaintiff underwent a disc operation, competently performed, which left him with a permanent disability.
 The plaintiff sued the orthopedic surgeon for, among other things, failing to disclose to him that this was the surgeon’s first such operation since completing his orthopedic fellowship training and failing to disclose the alternative of undergoing the operation in a larger facility.

 Chief Justice Laskin, writing for a unanimous court, rejected the professional medical standard of disclosure, which essentially held that it was for the medical profession to decide what risks should be disclosed to patients, and instead held that physicians must inform their patients of risks that the “reasonable person in the position of the patient” would want to know.
 Laskin C.J., described the required standard of disclosure as follow:

 In summary, the decided cases appear to indicate that, in obtaining the consent of a patient for the performance upon him of a surgical operation, a surgeon, generally, should answer any specific questions posed by the patient as to the risks involved and should, without being questioned, disclose to him the nature of the proposed operation, its gravity, any material risks and any special or unusual risks attendant upon the performance of the operation.”4